chriswill88/chatapp/README.md

-Chatapp is Chatroom application uses socket.io, express, node, and react
+Chatapp is a Chatroom application that uses socket.io, express, node, and react